The Ultimate Guide to Backyard Camping

 There’s so much adventure to be had outside!
 From classic backyard games to hikes around the block, here are some fun activities to keep the whole family entertained all day—and into the night.

 - Neighborhood Nature Hunt: Make a list of different types of plants and animals to spot in the backyard, around your neighborhood or in a nearby park.
 Pack a backpack with a camera, a journal and plastic bags, then set out for your neighborhood hike.
 Point out the objects you find from the list, then take a photo of each object.
-Record it in your nature journal, and write down how it looks and feels.
+Record it in a nature journal like this one, and write down how it looks and feels.
 For small objects, collect them in small plastic bags to inspect later and create your own nature collection.

 - Throwback Fun: Classic games like Simon Says, Telephone, Tag and Name That Tune are fun for all ages.
 Plus, they don’t require any extra packing!

-- Flashlight Foraging: Someone hides a small trinket or toy somewhere in the backyard, then, when it starts getting dark, everybody goes on a hunt to find the item.
+- Flashlight Foraging: Someone hides a small trinket or toy somewhere in the backyard, then, when it starts getting dark, everybody goes on a search to find the item.
 The hider may need to give people a hint for where to look, but they’ll love scavenging to find the treasure!
+This four-pack of flashlights will do the trick while hunting.

 - Campfire Stories: What’s a campfire without gathering around for some storytelling?
 Start with spooky stories regaled with an eerie flashlight glow illuminating your face.
 Or tell a story in-the-round, where each person takes turns to build upon the story as it goes.
 (Get ready for giggles!)